TheBlueBear2000/TheBlueBear2000/README.md

-# Hi, I’m @TheBlueBear2000 (George)
+# Hi, I’m George
-I'm a Computer Science and Artificial Intelligence MComp student at The Sheffield School of Computer Science specialising in Python and Machine Learning.
+I'm a Computer Science and Artificial Intelligence MComp student at The Sheffield School of Computer Science, specialising in Python and Machine Learning.

 I am profficient in:
 - Python